 More information on the special convocation is available on the Gazette.

 Important Update on Fall Convocation 2020

-Given the current COVID-19 public health restrictions in this province limiting organized events to a maximum of 50 people, it is expected that Memorial University will be unable to hold in-person Fall convocation ceremonies on Oct.
+Given the current COVID-19 public health restrictions in this province limiting organized events, Memorial University did not hold in-person Fall convocation ceremonies on Thursday, Oct.
 22, 2020.

 Spring Convocation 2020